-For one month in the summer of 2014, America became entranced with the sport it has so often relegated to youth leagues.
-Both die-hard soccer enthusiasts and fair-weather fans gathered in public spaces to cheer teams from around the world as the tournament progressed towards Germany’s victory over Argentina.
-While the crowds were found all over town, one of the biggest concentrations of soccer viewers assembled in front of giant screens placed on the patios outside the Rose and Crown, a British pub in heart of Downtown Phoenix’s Heritage Square.
+For one month in the summer every four years, America becomes entranced with the sport it so often relegates to youth leagues.
+Both die-hard soccer enthusiasts and fair-weather fans gather in public spaces to cheer teams from around the world as the tournament progresses.
+One of the biggest concentrations of fan assembles at the Rose and Crown, a British pub in heart of Downtown Phoenix’s Heritage Square.
 The location is a quarter mile from the Third Street / Jefferson (eastbound) and Third Street / Washington (westbound) light rail stations.

-Of course, the World Cup comes only once every four years, so the packed soccer parties hosted by the pub were not necessarily typical of the everyday scene at the Rose and Crown remains a home for soccer fans.
+Even during the long gaps between World Cups, the Rose and Crown remains a home for soccer fans.
 The building is the Silva house, a Victorian dwelling built at the turn of the last century.
-It has previously been home to more upscale tenants, Ruby Beet Gourmet and Circa 1900, both noble ventures that failed before the Rose and Crown succeeded with a more modest agenda.
+It has previously been home to more upscale tenants, Ruby Beet Gourmet and Circa 1900, both well-intentioned ventures that failed before the Rose and Crown succeeded with a more modest agenda.
 In fact, after some tentative expansions of its own menu over the years, the pub has recently streamlined its focus to concentrate on pub grub and draft beer.

 Any British pub should offer fish and chips, and the Rose and Crown serves two hearty pieces of beer-battered cod with thickly cut fries.
 So far, so good, but what’s really distinctive here is the tartar sauce.
 The often prosaic condiment that Montgomery Burns of the Simpsons once ridiculed as “tar-tar sauce” is given more attention than usual here, with big pieces of pickle throughout the white mayonnaise base.
 Think of it as a chunky salsa for fried fish.
-The accompanying coleslaw isn’t bad either.
-Want fish and chips in a smaller quantity?
-The pub plate combines a half serving with a cup of clam chowder.
+The accompanying coleslaw is also chunky and well-crafted with a bit of celery seed.

 No dessert is listed on the menu, and it’s unlikely that anyone would have room for “pudding,” as it would be called in the U.K., after a pub meal.
 Any extra calories are more likely to come from the selection of beers on tap.
 In fact, the beer lineup is likely to be the first thing customers see upon entry.
 All the usual suspects are here: Guinness, Fuller’s, and Bass are among the British brews.
-There are also rotating seasonal selections like Lumberjack IPA from Flagstaff and Bell’s Double Cream, a smooth stout.
+There are also local selections like Four Peaks Peach Ale or St. Mary’s Pale Ale.
 Wine and cocktails are also available, although this pub is clearly oriented toward beer drinkers.

 628 E. Adams St., Phoenix AZ 85004